-The Master of Arts in Teaching American Sign Language (TASL) is an 18-month online degree program offered through UNC's Extended Campus.
-This online program requires you to attend a four week session on UNC's campus in Greeley, Colorado each summer.
-As a native or near-native user of American Sign Language (ASL), the TASL program provides you with the pedagogical coursework to teach ASL as a foreign/modern language in numerous settings including secondary and post-secondary schools.
+UNC's Extended Campus offers two 18-month, online graduate programs in Teaching American Sign Language (TASL).
+These online programs requires you to attend a four week session on UNC's campus in Greeley, Colorado each summer.
+As a native or near-native user of American Sign Language (ASL), the TASL programs provide you with the pedagogical coursework to teach ASL as a foreign/modern language in numerous settings including secondary and post-secondary schools.

-Developing your proficiency in ASL is not the goal of this program.
+Developing your proficiency in ASL is not the goal of these programs.

-As a student in the TASL program, you will select one of two tracks to complete.
-With either track, you will start the program in the summer and complete your master's degree in five consecutive semesters.
+As a student, you will select one of two programs to complete.
+With either program, you will start in the summer and complete your master's degree in five consecutive semesters.
 In addition, you will complete two local teaching practicum experiences, a portfolio, and a master’s project while maintaining a 3.0 cumulative GPA.

 - 30 credits